lukasong/lsaberrp/README.md

 # Editing
 To edit/make your own version, you will need [Discord RPC](https://github.com/discordapp/discord-rpc/releases), or you can use the one packaged into the release zip.
-If you are new to working with BeatSaber, I'd recommend reading [this](https://pastebin.com/raw/Md5VLALp) (but use 4.6 instead of 3.5 target framework)
+If you are new to working with BeatSaber, I'd recommend reading [this](https://pastebin.com/raw/Md5VLALp) (but use 4.6 instead of 3.5 target framework).

 # Credits
 Thanks to [Xyonico's](https://github.com/xyonico/BeatSaberDiscordPresence) original BeatSaber Discord Presence mod that inspired me to make this!
-It hasn't been updated in a while, and I love Discord RP, so I decided to make my own version.
+It hasn't been updated in a while, and I love Discord RP, so I decided to make my own version based upon theirs.